CNES/S1Tiling/docs/scenarios.rst

 Pre-produce Gamma Area maps for γ\ :sup:`0`\ :sub:`T` calibration
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-While :ref:`S1Processor` is able to produce the necessary Gamma Area maps on the fly, it is not able to do so when parallelization is done manually over time ranges -- as described in “:ref:`scenario.parallelize_date`” scenario.
+While :ref:`S1Processor` is able to produce the necessary :ref:`γ area maps
+<gamma_area_s2-files>` on the fly, it is not able to do so when parallelization
+is done manually over time ranges -- as described in “:ref:`scenario.parallelize_date`” scenario.

 A different program is provided to compute the Gamma Area maps beforehand:
 :ref:`S1GammaAreaMap`.
 It takes the exact same parameter files as